navaris/appshell/packages/appshell-cli/README.md

 # @navaris/appshell-cli

-CLI utility for generating the global configuration for an Appshell host using Webpack's Module Federation.
+CLI utility for generating the global Appshell configuration for Webpack Module Federation.
 This utility works in conjunction with `@navaris/appshell-manifest-webpack-plugin`.

 ## Getting Started